aabarnawi/metrics_dashboard/README.md

 ## Building KPIs for our plan
 ~~*TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
-We will make a dashboard for this, but first write them down here.~~
+We will make a dashboard for this, but first write them down here.~~<br/>
 1-Memory and CPU usage should be whithin a range of 10% of the average usage per month.
 Lower than average indicates that the service might be down, while higher than average can let us know that there is high load, so intervention is needed to prevent downtim due to high load.<br/>
 2- Failed HTTP requests should  not exceed < delta > requests per hour.
-The delta will be chosen after the application is monitored in its best state.
+The delta will be chosen after the application is monitored in its best state. <br/>

 ## Final Dashboard
 ~~*TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
-Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.~~
+Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.~~<br/>
 Uptime graph: measrues the uptime of the backend service<br/>
 Traces With Duration: Lists the traces and their durations, where the high durations are shown in red, this is good for showing the latency and pointing out timed out requests.<br/>
 The other 3 graphs show the 2xx,4xx and 5xx status codes. which is an important indicator for the services correctness<br/>